foxydot/truepoint/wp-content/plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.4.13 =
+* Enhancement: Default log rotation changed from 30 days to 14 days
+* Fixed: All logs page will properly display even with 50,000+ entries in the log

+= 4.4.11 =
+* Enhancement: Updated copy on Virustotal API key to indicate that a private key is not needed.
+* Fixed: More complete check for user id when resettings password will prevent undefined index login on line 62 error.
+* Fixed: Fixed a bug that prevented the api key from saving after resetting the key.
+* Fixed: Removed errors that could occur due to the use of custom capabilities and roles.

+= 4.4.9 =
+* New Pro Feature: Automatically generate strong passwords
+* New Pro Feature: Password expiration
+* Enhancement: Added a link to the actual timezone settings in the general settings page (instead of the top of the page)
+* Fixed: When an invalid log directory is detected it will not fail but will instead reset it to the original.
+* Fixed: No more duplicate digest emails
+* Fixed: No more "Array" message appearing in digest emails from user lockouts
+* Fixed: HTML in traditional file log emails will display correctly.
+* Fixed: From address in notification emails will now display correctly.
+* Fixed: MySQL errors will no longer appear for missing iThemes Security tables.
+Instead it will attempt to recreate them.
+* Fixed: Fixed missing "no changes" text in file change emails.
+* Fixed: Formatting of individual file change emails will now work.
+* Fixed: Fixed a bug in ban users user agents that would cause a crash on Apache if the user agent contained a space
+* Fixed: When an invalid backup directory is detected it will not fail but will instead reset it to the original.

+= 4.4.6 =
+* Fixed: fixed possible undefined api_error variable on line 316 if WordPress believes the email address is invalid.
+* Fixed: failed calls to various apis will no longer throw a php error on failure.

+= 4.4.5 =
+* Fixed: Fixed typos in digest email.
+* Fixed: Fixed typos in default network lockout message.
+* Fixed: Force stylesheet reload for new nags and other items by pushing plugin build number to stylesheet registrations

+= 4.4.3 =
+* Fixed: Fixed an error that could occur on multisite due to a missing "core" object

+= 4.4.2 =
+* New Feature: Add IPCheck Brute Force API integration
+* New Feature: Add ability to receive a daily digest email instead of individual emails per event.
+* Enhancement: Added "Go Pro" menu item to admin menus.
+* Enhancement: Added button to release IP address from temporary whitelist.
+* Enhancement: Reordered sidebar items to make it easier for the user to get to the information they need from iThemes
+* Fixed: introduction screen should now display completely on computers with low-resolution screens.
+* Fixed: multisite bug that still showed BackupBuddy (if present) even though BackupBuddy is not multisite compatible.
+* Fixed: Scrolling table of contents should not cover side-bar items on pro.
+* Fixed: When changing admin user login form will no show the correct path when WordPress is not installed in the same directory as the website address.
+* Fixed: The plugins_loaded hook which fires on logout will now fire later to improve compatibility with iThemes Exchange
+* Fixed: multisite bug that still showed BackupBuddy (if present) even though BackupBuddy is not multisite compatible.
+* Fixed: Added an extra flag in an attempt to reduce duplicate file-change detection executions.
+* Fixed: Added missing index.php files to directories that were missing them to ensure no information could be attained if directory is turned on.
+* Fixed: Make sure hide backend rewrite rules are consistent with the correct location of the WordPress login page when WordPress is not installed in the main website folder.
+* Fixed: File locking will try to create the iThemes Directory if it isn't already present rather than just saying a lock could not be attained.
+* Fixed: Fixed an error whereas an empty filter could display an error when building the log tables.

+= 4.3.11 =
+* Low Severity Security Fix - Lack of access control patched - Sucuri (reported 19Aug2014)
+* Fixed an error in XMLRPC blocking when $username variable cannot be found

+= 4.3.9 =
+* Remove error message if WP_Error is returned with wp_remote_post in malware scan
+* Fixed bug where away-mode was still enabled after one-time period has passed which could result in away mode activating when it should not
+* Ensure that individual module updates fire when updating the plugin
+* Added function to retrieve current URL from the front-end
+* Fixed error in brute force protection that counts valid logins with XML-RPC as bad logins towards a brute force lockout

+= 4.3.7 =
+* Updated descriptions an instructions in malware scheduling to make the feature easier to use
+* Numerous typo corrections throughout dashboard
+* Clean up notifications for file change detection and malware scanning

+= 4.3.3 =
+* Fixed an accidental disabling of file change scans introduced in 4.3

+= 4.3.2 =
+* Added on-demand malware scanning for the homepage
+* Added better URL validation to ITSEC_LIB
+* Added exception for 127.0.0.1 to prevent a local server from being locked out of a site during wp-cron or other calls
+* Added button to quickly add current IP address to permanent whitelist
+* Added appropriate message for logs page when logs are not available due to "file only" logging being selected
+* Fixed Error in 404 scanning if path field was empty
+* Updated hackrepair.com's default blacklist
+* Modified support reminder to ask users to upgrade rather than donate
+* Use get_home_path() in place of ABSPATH to account for WordPress core in a different directory than wp-content
+* Use PHP comments in index.php file to account for the possibility of a scan including the file in which case the html comment could result in an error
+* Fixed various typos throughout the plugin dashboard
+* Added ability to prevent file change scanning from running on a given page load by defining ITSEC_FILE_CHECK_CRON to true
+* Cleaned up file change logging reports to me more clear when no files have been changed
+* Added feature to immediately ban user "admin" when no user "admin" exists on the site and a host tries to log in with it anyway
+* Added blank line to end of all textarea input to make it easier to input data
+* Added brute force checks to XMLRPC calls to prevent brute force attacks against XMLRPC

 = 4.2.15 =
 * Fixed a bug preventing file-change scanning from running when manually executed from the "Logs" page